treescape-io/treescape/README.md

 Code for this lives in: `plant_species/enrichment`.
 Images are automatically downloaded to `media/plant_species/images`.

+Your Pull Requests with additional species are greatly appreciated!

 ### Enrich species data
 Retrieve data from textual sources (currently Wikipedia), process them into structurede data using LLM's: